 For better or for worse, we’re all trying to keep our GPAs up for our future law/med/grad school applications, fellowships, and Goldman Sachs internships.
 Sometimes (especially when you can’t trawl CULPA for the Calc professor with the highest A-ranges) you just have to stick it out for the first few weeks and see how it goes.
 That’s literally what the drop deadline is for.
 However, how am I supposed to maximize my schedule for the best chance to be both intellectually stimulated and still receive a good grade if I literally have no grades before that deadline?

 For example, this semester the drop deadline for (as far as I know) everyone who isn’t a SEAS student is Tuesday, October 8th.
-My first essay for my English lecture and seminar is due two days later on October 10.
+My first essay for my English lecture is due two days later on October 10.
 Even the optional response for seminar that’s due the week before probably won’t be graded before I have to make this decision.
 My midterms for other classes are two weeks later, on October 21 and 22.
 Aside from one class with regular homework grades, I’ll have literally no grades to use to figure out of Class A or B will make or break my semester.